eamonnbell/g6602-hacks/README.md

 This script outputs a record of the turtle's otherwise transient scribbles to a file out.eps in the same directory.

+I've included fox and nyt in this directory as examples of news stories so you can use this script right away.

+Dependencies:

+None/Python 2.5+?

 ## monkey.py

 Naive infinite monkey implementation.
 Maximizes on cardinality of common substrings - don't know how good this is, it certainly won't achieve the target.